Dough for the Do-Do: Plot

 The cartoon begins with a newspaper showing Porky traveling to Africa to hunt the rare dodo bird.
 Porky flies his airplane to go to Dark Africa, then Darker Africa, and finally lands in Darkest Africa.
 When Porky lands, a sign tells him that he's in Wackyland ("Population: 100 nuts and a squirrel"), while a scary voice booms out "It can happen here!"
-Porky enters into a surreal Dali-esque landscape and encounters many strange, weird, and oafish creatures.
+Porky enters into a surreal Dalí-esque landscape and encounters many strange, weird, and oafish creatures, including a three-headed goon whose heads resemble those of the Three Stooges.

 Suddenly, the last dodo of the dodo species appears.
 Porky tries to catch the dodo, but the dodo plays tricks on him.
 At one time, the dodo appears on the Warner Bros. shield and sling shots Porky into the ground.
 Finally, Porky dresses as another dodo and announces that he is the last dodo, worth six trillion dollars.
 The dodo handcuffs himself to Porky, claiming "I've got the last Dodo!" and runs with Porky to claim the reward.
 Porky reveals himself, and still handcuffed to the dodo, runs off with him, now proclaiming: "Oh, no, you haven't!
 I-I'm rich!
 I-I've got the last D-D-Dodo!"
 Once they disappear over the horizon, several more dodos appear and say that Porky does indeed have the last dodo.